DBarney/professor/README.md

-prof {branch|tag|commit} # runs a single build and uploads the results. prof --comand 'make build' # override the command used to build prof --origin 'git@github.com:dbarney/professor' # pull changes from this remote and don't try and use the current folder as a source for changes.
+prof {branch|tag|commit} # runs a single build and uploads the results. prof --comand 'make build' # override the command used to build prof --origin 'git@github.com:dbarney/professor' # pull changes from this remote and don't try and use the current folder as a source for changes. prof --auto-publish # don't wait for a remote to be updated, after the build works, upload the result
 ```

 ### Example builds